 - No pre-treatment of raw water is required.
-As the water will be used for cooling purpose only. - No wastewater generation from the process - Closed circuit cooling system will be implemented. - Water for Industrial Cooling will be extracted from ground water. - Water requirement for domestic purposes fulfilled through ground water. - Waste water generated through sanitary/toilet activities.
+As the water will be used for cooling purpose only. - No wastewater generation from the process - Closed circuit cooling system will be implemented. - Water for Industrial Cooling and domestic purposes will be extracted from ground water. - Waste water generated through sanitary/toilet activities.
 This will be treated in STP and treated water will be used for plantation purposes and dust suppression. - All stock piles will be on pucca flooring to prevent for any ground water contamination.